-- changing project milestones or approved expenditure items, alternative equipment or equipment specifications - extending the timeframe for completing the project but within the maximum time period allowed in the program guidelines - changing project activities - changes to suppliers for plant and equipment, and to providers for services.
+- changing project milestones

+- extending the timeframe for completing the project but within the maximum time period allowed in program guidelines year period

+- changing project activities.

 The program does not allow for an increase of grant funds.

 If you want to propose changes to the grant agreement, you must put them in writing before the project grant agreement end date.
 You can submit a variation request via our online portal.